ExocoreNetwork/price-feeder/README.md

 ### send tx on specified height
 `pricefeeder --config path/to/config debug`

-This will start a grpc service to monitor the heighs change of exocorchain, and serves the 'send create-price tx' request
+This will start a grpc service to monitor the heighs change of imuachain, and serves the 'send create-price tx' request

 `pricefeeder --config path/to/config debug send --feederID [1] --height [160] '{"base_block":160,"nonce":2,"price":"99907000000","det_id":"123","decimal":8,"timestamp":"2024-12-27 15:16:17"}'`